Personal Immigration

 Right to Work Checks

-They may want to see whether your right to work checks were done accurately and the evidence you have retained for these checks, for example they may want to see the employees’ passports or other proof of ID.
+They may want to see whether your right to work checks were done accurately and examine the evidence you have retained for these checks.
 The Home Office has published an Employer’s guide to right to work checks advising an employer how to conduct a right to work check and the specific actions to take to prevent liability for a civil penalty.

 Sponsored Worker’s work address